bricksdont/sign-sockeye-baselines/README.md

 in every top-level script (in `scripts/running`). `base` determines where files and folders should be written.

+Finally, set the variable `local_download_data` to indicate where you downloaded our training data.
+The path must be the folder which contains the two sub-folders `srf` and `focusnews`.

 ## Basic setup

 Create a venv: